 An Orient investigation into college hiring decisions reveals that since 1980, Bowdoin prioritized administrative hiring over instructor hiring as it added hundreds of positions in offices ranging from Dean of Students to Development and Alumni Relations.

 “It is absolutely the case that, over the course of the past few decades, what you might call administrative bureaucracy at many institutions really has mushroomed.
-So there’s been a dramatic increase—a disproportionate increase—in the number of administrators compared to faculty,” said Dorn.
+So there’s been a dramatic increase—a disproportionate increase—in the number of administrators compared to faculty,” said Dorn, adding that he does not believe this is the case with respect to the Office of Academic Affairs at Bowdoin and that he believes Bowdoin’s growth has been limited compared to some bigger public universities.

 Most recently, in August, the College announced the creation of a new administrative position—a Senior Vice President for Inclusion and Diversity.
 President Clayton Rose made the announcement at the recommendation of last year’s Ad Hoc Committee on Inclusion.

-As defined by the classifications in the academic handbook and the college catalogues, the College currently employs 333 administrators and 318 instructors.
+As defined by the classifications in the academic handbook and the college catalogues, the College currently employs 333 administrators and 318 instructors according to the online academic handbook.
+The Orient found 9 employees who are listed as both administrators and instructors.

 Administrators range from deans to software engineers, and some hold multiple positions.
 Instructors’ positions include tenured faculty, assistant professors, lecturers, language teaching fellows, laboratory instructors and even sports coaches.
-Those who serve in administrative roles and instructor roles are counted only as instructors in the College’s classification.
+Examples of individuals who hold positions in both categories are Dorn or Associate Director of Athletics Lynne Ruddy, who is also an assistant coach of the track and field team.

 Professor of Latin and Greek Barbara Boyd explained that the role of the faculty on campus has narrowed since she arrived at the College in 1980.